 Commercial: The Commercial Corridor is located along US Route 30 between the Gettysburg Borough line and the US Route 15 Interchange.
-It includes an intensively developed setting that provides region-serving commercial uses.
-This corridor serves as the primary commercial center of the Region and is dominated by automobile-oriented uses.
+It includes an intensively developed setting that provides commercial uses.
+This corridor serves as the primary commercial center of the Region, and the County, and is dominated by automobileoriented uses.
 Aesthetic challenges may be associated with this setting, given the adjacency or close proximity to important historic resources.